ben-kirby/Lift/README.md

 # Loft

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+- This app uses Firebase for userauthentication, and some elements will not work without API credentials.
+To sign up for Firebase

 ## Development server